-I belong from a middle class also from a tier-4 city.
+I belong to a middle class also from a tier-4 city.
 My father was also an insurance agent.
-So being from a middle class family I always knew the value of an opportunity.
-So getting an admission in a pvt.
+So being from a middle-class family I always knew the value of an opportunity.
+So getting an admission in a Pvt.
 Engineering college & spending a lac rupees for same is a big opportunity for me.
-As I said a single opportunity is dam imp & a big thing for me.
+As I said a single opportunity is a dam imp & a big thing for me.
 So I proved myself on that and secured a campus placement job and landed in Mumbai with a new opportunity once again.

-However, the job was not that high paid job & 2 out of 15 people who selected in the job joined, and I was one of them.
-This was the first time from a small town I came to a metro city, and it was a new life for me all new people around me a city with new language.
-With the salary of 7500, I survived in Mumbai until a decent paid job after 1.5Yrs.
+However, the job was not that high paid job & 2 out of 15 people who were selected for the job joined, and I was one of them.
+This was the first time from a small town I came to a metro city, and it was a new life for me all new people around me a city with a new language.
+With a salary of 7500, I survived in Mumbai until a decently paid job after 1.5Yrs.
 I remember a lot of people said and laughed and said in this salary one can not even survive by eating “vada pav” and You are taking this job.
-Still I accepted this job and struggled for 1.5years to prove myself and others that there is nothing bigger than your will power not even your problem.
+Still, I accepted this job and struggled for 1.5years to prove to myself and others that there is nothing bigger than your willpower, not even your problem.

-After1.5Year a got a new Job, It was a start-up and within 6 months I proved myself to be in the core team & within a Year I become the CEO of the Company.
-From my childhood I always wanted to be the Leader & winning a task or proving on any task was kind of I always found of.
-This attitude always provoked me to take new challenges & throwing myself in uncomfortable situation become a new normal habit for me.
+After1.5Year a got a new job, It was a start-up and within 6 months I proved myself to be in the core team & within a Year I become the CEO of the Company.
+From my childhood I always wanted to be the Leader & winning a task or proving on any task was kind of what I always found.
+This attitude always provoked me to take new challenges & throwing myself in uncomfortable situations become a new normal habit for me.

 This same attitude pushed me to quit the job start from a scratch as a result I Started “onEnergy”with a new challenge 1.5Years back.